 Policy:

 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination on the basis of a disability.
-CARTS shall not exclude an individual with a disability from participating in or be denied the benefits of the services, programs, activities, transit system or a facility.
+CARTS shall not exclude an individual with a disability from participating in or availing themselves of the benefits of the services, programs, activities, transit system or a facility.
 CARTS will not discriminate against individuals with disabilities.
-Any person who believes that they have been discriminated against, or denied access to our services, programs, activities, transit system or facilities because of their disability may submit a complaint directly to CARTS.
+Any person who believes that they have been discriminated against, or been denied access to our services, programs, activities, transit system or facilities because of their disability may submit a complaint directly to CARTS.

 Procedures:

 A written complaint should be made within 30 calendar days of the alleged incident to facilitate a prompt investigation and resolution.
 The written complaint should be as specific as possible and include the date the incident occurred, names of individuals involved, the facility, programs, services or activities involved, the nature of the problem and a proposed resolution.
-Include your full name, contact information and best method to reach you.
+The complaint should include the full name of the complainant, their contact information and best method to reach them.

-Mail or email the complaint to:
+The complaint should be mailed or emailed to the following:

 Lisa Thomas, ADA Coordinator